SFH-Foundation/sfhfoundation/docs/videos/conversations/collected.md

 ---
 title: Collected Interactions
-description: An collection of various recorded conversations about Sufism, Islam and transformative spirituality that Shaykh Haeri has engaged in over the years.
+description: An collection of various recorded conversations about Sufism, Islam and transformative spirituality that Shaykh Fadhlalla has engaged in over the years.
 image: assets/images/18.jpg
 ---